MahmoudMahdy605/Reserve_It---Sports-Booking-App/README.md

 6- Allow the sport Center to add as much centers as he want ( without any additional payment ).<br />

 <br /><br />
-*You can View some of the project UI pages from " UI pages " folder.
+*You can View some of the project front-end views from " Front-end lookings " folder.

 <br />
 *In case you like to run our project:<br />